 - It is worth investing in an automatic watering system if you are going away.
 Excellent drip systems are now available to regularly water pots, hanging baskets and greenhouses.

-- If your plants have a pest or disease that you don’t recognise then post a clear picture under the Questions tab on the top menu and your problem may be solved.
-Many experts are waiting to help you out on this uber-friendly app!
+- If your plants have a pest or disease that you don’t recognise then post a clear picture under the 'Questions' tab on the top menu.
+Many experts are waiting to help you out on Candide!

 - Photinia Red Robin can get very big, and now that the new red shoots have faded to green, now's a good time to cut things back.
 You will then get a flush of new red shoots in a few weeks.